-DSHS may not have taken the required steps if you have a disability that makes it hard for you to understand or follow their rules.
-See DSHS Help for People with Disabilities: Necessary Supplemental Accommodation (NSA).
+DSHS may not have taken the right steps if you have a disability making it hard for you to understand or follow their rules.
+Read DSHS Help for People with Disabilities: Necessary Supplemental Accommodation (NSA).

 Ask for an administrative hearing.

-Ask a DSHS supervisor to review/explain the decision.
+Ask a DSHS supervisor to review and explain the decision.

-*You have up to 90 days from the date of the denial notice to ask for a hearing.
+You have up to 90 days from the date of the denial notice to do this.